MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/g2p_dictionary_generating.rst

   Number of jobs to use; defaults to 3, set higher if you have more processors available and would like to generate pronunciations faster

+.. option:: -c
+               --clean

+  Forces removal of temporary files under ``~/Documents/MFA`` or the specified temporary directory prior to generating the dictionary.

 .. option:: -n NUMBER
                --num_pronunciations NUMBER